The Ultimate Guide:

 Like photos, video is an integral part of a home buyer’s online shopping experience.
 Houses that offer fantastic hi-definition photos, in addition to a video tour, receive much more interest from buyers.
 Buyers want to experience what it feels like to walk through your house.
 Their online experience determines whether or not they will make an appointment to see your Maryland FSBO.
 Make sure all of your advertising includes both your pictures and video.
 Providing a QR code is a great way for buyers to see your photos and video in your marketing materials.

 Maryland is known as a “disclosure state”.
 This means you have a legal obligation to divulge any and all latent defects, as well as material facts, regarding your house.
+Are you in compliance with the Maryland Smoke Detector Law that went into effect January 1, 2018?
+If you aren’t, it must be disclosed to potential buyers.
+Do you knowledge of any leaks, lead paint, mold, or other deficiencies in your house?
+If you do, they must also be disclosed to potential buyers.
 Failure to do so can easily result in legal action.
 Be sure to disclose on the proper forms so you are protected.
 This is a common mistake Maryland homeowners make when selling For-Sale-By-Owner.
 Reduce your chances of being sued by preparing those disclosures.

 STEP 4: MARKETING